muznanaeem26/RAT_cureMD/README.md

 2. Implementation of Explainable AI models

 ## Papers
-The phase i of the research is compiled in this folder where two research papers are critically analyzed.
+The phase-I of the research is compiled in this folder where two research papers are critically analyzed.

 ## Implementation
-The phase II is based on the implementation of the paper titles "Explainable AI for Classification using Probabilistic Logic Inference"
+The phase-II is based on the implementation of the paper titles "Explainable AI for Classification using Probabilistic Logic Inference"

 # Getting Started
 1. To run the above code , clone the desired reposirtory using: